안녕하세요. 토미입니다.

 You guys know 먹다 is “to eat.”

-Did you guys know this word has the level of politeness?
+Did you guys know this word has a level of politeness?

 If you look at the table, it becomes like this.

-먹다 can be polite or casual, and the next polite expression is 식사하시다 or 드시다, and highly polite expression can be 잡수시다.
+먹다 can be polite or casual, and the following polite expression is 식사하시다 or 드시다, and a highly polite expression can be 잡수시다.

 You can say 밥 먹었어요?
-Did you eat meal? like this.
+Did you eat a meal? like this.

-However, if you use this to elder people, it could be awkward and rude.
+However, if you use this with older people, it could be awkward and rude.

 In this case, you should upgrade honorific forms by using 식사하시다, 드시다, or 잡수시다.

-These meanings are also as same as 먹다 “to eat.”
+These meanings are also the same as 먹다 “to eat.”

 But, you can show your sincere respect towards your elders.